 Companies in this sector bring value more through incremental performance improvements for a reasonable price than through innovation.
 Motion Solutions has decades of experience developing systems that meet the needs of these types of applications.
-Take advantage of our knowledge to get better products to market faster.
+Take advantage of our laboratory automation system knowledge to get better products to market faster.

-The MOSO Advantage
+The Motion Solutions Advantage

-Our team has extensive experience developing and manufacturing automation systems for laboratory equipment.
+Our team has extensive experience developing and engineering laboratory automation systems for life science equipment.
 We have an array of proven solutions we can tailor to address customer needs.
 Our role as a distributor also brings big benefits.
 We tap a combination of deep domain expertise and detailed knowledge of our product portfolio to help customers choose the ideal parts for each system.
 Long-standing relationships with the factory engineers at our suppliers enable us to source customized components at off-the-shelf prices.
 We can purchase components at higher volumes, passing the savings along to the customer.
 Because we have our own in-house manufacturing capabilities, we can add special features such as cable mounts, dust covers, etc.

 DNA analysis is another life sciences application that requires rapid, frequent position changes.
 The high duty cycles and accelerations involved accelerate wear, which can lead to premature failure.
 No laboratory or equipment vendor wants to deal with unscheduled downtime or repairs.
 To maximize operations in these systems, we use Teflon-coated lead screws combined with self-lubricating nuts.
-In tests, these systems have operated successfully for millions of cycles.
+In tests, our laboratory automation systems have operated successfully for millions of cycles.

 Cell cytometry also leads to frequent requests for cost-down engineering.
 With cost-down engineering, every project is different.
 Sometimes, the best way to accomplish the goal is not costing down the existing design but starting from scratch to create a clean-sheet design that meets performance specifications at a lower price.
 The operation of the device will be the same as the original but the details of the motion assembly such as the exact components chosen for the specifics of the motion may vary.
-The functions of the device¾speed, travel, form factor, etc.¾will be unchanged.
+The functions of the device—speed, travel, form factor, etc.—will be unchanged.
 With our policy of 100% testing, we confirm that every device we ship meets all performance specifications as defined by the customer.